Alabama State Route 157: History

 Most of the length of SR 157 was constructed between 1957 and 1962.

 In 1969, the route was rerouted in Cullman County onto a new road, from an older two-lane road.
 This older routing is now discontinuous and impossible to traverse at once without using the new route, compiled of modern-day County Road 1188, County Road 1181, County Road 1174; and (on the east side of Interstate 65) 'Old Highway 157' and St. Joseph Street NW.
-After that point, S.R.
-157 was routed onto the modern-day routing, also a two-lane road.
+After that point, SR 157 was routed onto the modern-day routing, also a two-lane road.
 This new routing featured an interchange with Interstate 65 and continued straight to U.S. Route 31.
 Over the last several years, this routing has been widened and extended to be a continuous four-lane divided highway from U.S. Route 31 to the county line; and now extends all the way to U.S. Route 278 on the east side of the city.

 The stretch between SR 36 at Oakville and SR 33 at Moulton was constructed later, between 1967 and 1968.